Stay Motivated throughout Your Job Search via Social Media

 |No clear next steps||Start with the outcome you want and then work your way backward by thinking of what it will take to make that happen.
 Break down each task into easily digestible chunks and take one step at a time.|

 |No direct feedback from your actions||Use a scorecard to track your progress toward your larger goal.
 If you’re just ticking things off a task list, you’re not giving yourself enough feedback.
 Remember to celebrate each success, no matter how small.|

-Give yourself a break — an information break.
-Today, people are exposed to more information in a day than what someone who lived 100 years ago saw in a year.
-The human brain wasn’t meant to take in so much, so fast, so consistently.
+Give yourself a break, an information break.
+Today, people are exposed to more information in a day than someone who lived 100 years ago saw in a year.
+The human brain wasn’t meant to take in so much, so fast, so constantly.
 Furthermore, most of the news you hear is negative and can wear you down.

 Taking a day off from the phone and computer (and even the TV) is a great way to reduce your stress and recharge for more job searching later.
 Enjoy your free time without being tethered to a phone or computer or even thinking about your job search.

 Looking at how much farther you have to go can easily overwhelm you.
 However, looking forward isn’t the whole truth.
 Consider how far you’ve come and all that you’ve gone through to get to where you are now.
-Take a moment from striving for a job and look back to see and acknowledge how far you’ve come.
+Take a moment from striving for a job and look back to see and acknowledge your advancements.

 Take time to celebrate your progress.
 Every Friday, look back at your week and ask yourself, What have I accomplished this week?
 Then reward yourself for it.
 Not only is this a great habit to get into, but it will also keep you going strong in your job search.